David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Rumors of "infighting" are malicious fabrications aimed at causing division and instability.
 * The personnel process strictly follows regulations (Directive 35), ensuring democracy from the bottom up; replacing disciplined officials is a normal activity to ensure leadership quality, not a "purge".
 * Draft documents are scientifically prepared with wide public consultation to ensure they reflect reality and the people's aspirations.

+**Allegation:** Claims that the personnel structure (age, gender, ethnicity) is "formalistic," "coping," "favoring interest groups," or ignoring professional standards; distorts legal updates (e.g., Extradition Law, Regulation 377) as tools for factional infighting.
+* The structure is built scientifically to ensure inheritance and combine experience with innovation; structure does not replace standards—all personnel must meet requirements regarding capability and virtue.
+* Ensuring ratios of young, female, and ethnic minority officials is a progressive trend for equality, not for "achievement records."
+* Legislative and regulatory updates are to perfect the rule-of-law state and standardize Party building, applicable to all, not tools for specific factions.

 **Allegation:** Spreads fake "personnel lists," claims of "selling seats," "bribery," and smears the private lives of candidates before the Congress.
 * These are "black media" tactics and "old tricks" aimed at creating information chaos and sowing doubt about the transparency of personnel work.